-The TSF shall provide a hardware Random Number Generator (RNG) to support security operations performed by cryptographic applications.
+M10.5 the TSF shall provide a hardware Random Number Generator (RNG) to support security operations performed by cryptographic applications.
 This RNG shall not be predictable, have sufficient entropy, and not leaking information related to the value of the generated random numbers as this leakage could be used to retrieve cryptographic keys for instance.

-The TSF shall provide software RSA cryptographic key generation capability using Miller Rabin algorithm with confidence criteria (t parameter) between 0 and 255 (function vTBX3_Process (PrimeGen and Tbx3Param) of the Toolbox).
+M10.6 the TSF shall provide software RSA cryptographic key generation capability using Miller Rabin algorithm with confidence criteria (t parameter) between 0 and 255.